bmon/blog/content/blog/go-docker-https.md

 ## You promised me Docker

-There's a couple of gotchas you'll need to dodge when containerizing this application.  the full dockerfile.
-I am making use of modules, and this dockerfile is a modified version of Pierre Prinetti's wonderful [Go 1.11 web service Dockerfile](https://medium.com/@pierreprinetti/the-go-1-11-dockerfile-a3218319d191)
+There's a couple of gotchas you'll need to dodge when containerizing this application.
+Here's the full dockerfile.
+I am making use of modules, and this dockerfile is a modified version of Pierre Prinetti's wonderful [Go 1.11 web service Dockerfile](https://medium.com/@pierreprinetti/the-go-1-11-dockerfile-a3218319d191).

 ```dockerfile
 # Accept the Go version for the image to be set as a build argument.